-We thank the organizers of the ZKProof standardization effort and workshops; and also Anna Rose and Fredrik Harrysson for their work on the Zero Knowledge Podcast, ZK Summits, and ZK Study Club.
+We thank the organizers of the ZKProof standardization effort and workshops; and also Anna Rose, Fredrik Harrysson, Terun Chitra, James Prestwich, Josh Cincinnati, Tanya Karsou, Henrik Jose, Chris Ward, and others for their work on the Zero Knowledge Podcast, ZK Summits, and ZK Study Club.
 These efforts have enriched the zero knowledge community immeasurably.

-Many of the ideas used in Zcash -including the use of zero-knowledge proofs to resolve the tension between privacy and auditability, Merkle trees over note commitments (using Pedersen hashes as in Sapling), and the use of "serial numbers" or nullifiers to detect or prevent double-spends- were first applied to privacy-preserving digital currencies by Tomas Sander and Amnon Ta-Shma.
+Many of the ideas used in Zcash-including the use of zero-knowledge proofs to resolve the tension between privacy and auditability, Merkle trees over note commitments (using Pedersen hashes as in Sapling), and the use of "serial numbers" or nullifiers to detect or prevent double-spends- were first applied to privacy-preserving digital currencies by Tomas Sander and Amnon Ta-Shma.
 To a large extent Zcash is a refinement of their "Auditable, Anonymous Electronic Cash" proposal in [ST1999].